Justasic/Navn/Readme.txt

 System support: Linux/Unix i386 (x86)

+to compile on a debian system you need the C-Ares libraries to get them on debian 5/6 type "sudo apt-get install libc-ares-dev"

 How to Install:
 1. Extract the source with unzip on linux.
 2. Make sure you have updated Gpp and G++ to latest versions.